SilvesterHsu/ORLFaceRecognition-PCA/README.md

 ### Step 1: Install Python3
 I only listed the steps for installing Python3 on Mac, and the installation steps for the rest of the operating systems are available for download and documentation from [Python3](https://www.python.org/).
 First we need to install Xcode command line tool.
-Open a terminal, run the commands:
+It is kind of necessary environment we need to install python.
+So open a terminal, and run the command as below.
 ```
 xcode-select--install
 ```
 It is easy install python through [Homebrew](https://brew.sh/index_zh-tw.html).
+The function of Homebrew is much liable to that of command `apt` under **Ubuntu**.
+The means you install packages are also similar.
+For instance, use `brew install <packages>` to install new packages.
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-The network maybe slow due to the GFW, you can use [shadowsocks](https://github.com/shadowsocks/shadowsocks-iOS) in terminal to speed up.
+In addition, it is worth noting that the network maybe slow due to the GFW while using **HomeBrew**.
+You can, therefore, use [shadowsocks](https://github.com/shadowsocks/shadowsocks-iOS) in terminal to proxy your network.
 ```
 export ALL_PROXY=socks5://127.0.0.1:1080
 ```
-Now, we are ready to install Python:
+Now, well preparing, we can install Python via **HomeBrew**:
 ```
 brew install python3
 ```
-You can use `python3 -V` to check your python version.
+It won't take a long time.
+After installing python, you shall use `python3` to check whether **Python3** is installed.
+Besides, you can use `python3 -V` to check your python version.
 ![image](https://user-images.githubusercontent.com/20944641/30519531-38a3458e-9bcb-11e7-9fdc-333a2b8b4f9e.png)

 ### Step 2: Install Packages